 We are not talking about one specific pope, but the most recent popes, and what watches these holy servants of God wore.

 Pope John Paul II: Rolex Datejust Steel-Gold

 Pope John Paul II had a thing for Rolex.
-There isn’t much known about where his watch comes from, but he was often seen wearing a two tone Rolex Datejust ref 1601 with champagne dial and two tone Jubilee bracelet.
-This watch was seen of his wrist for during his 27-year long reign.
+There isn’t much known about where his watch comes from, but he was often seen wearing a two-tone Rolex Datejust ref.
+1601 with a champagne dial and a two-tone Jubilee bracelet.
+This watch was seen on his wrist during his 27-year reign.